cocagne/paxos/README.md

-Correct implementations of the Paxos algorithm require saving Acceptor state to persistent media prior to sending Prepare and Accept messages over the network.
+Correct implementations of the Paxos algorithm require saving Acceptor state to persistent media prior to sending Promise and Accepted messages over the network.
 This is necessary to ensure that promises made to external entities will never be reneged upon should the application crash and recover at an inopportune time.
 This module implements a very simple mechanism for efficiently